openhab/openhab-docs/tutorials/getting_started/index.md

 Welcome to openHAB.
 We hope that your journey with openHAB is a rewarding one.
 If you encounter problems or simply cannot figure something out on your own, please do not hesitate to post a question on [the forum](https://community.openhab.org).
-There are many fellow openHAB users ready to help out, and polite constructive feedback always helps us to improve our documentation for the next new user.
+There are many fellow openHAB users ready to help out, and polite constructive feedback can help us to improve this documentation for the next new user.
 Most requests for help usually receive a response within a couple of hours, but please use the search on the forum to check if the topic has already been discussed.

 This new user tutorial assumes that you have at least a basic understanding of the [concepts of openHAB](https://www.openhab.org/docs/concepts/), and already have a working installation of openHAB.